 Oras's pause figures suggest a seemingly straightforward procedure for ordering the plays: simply record where a particular texts fits into an ascending or descending row of figures.
 If straightforward, such ranking simplifies the complexity of the data.
 To address the differing number of pauses in various texts, for instance, Oras quite understandably made them equal by converting their pauses to percentages.
 But while this commonsense solution solves one problem, it creates another, as the plays (and parts of plays) vary greatly in the amount of data they offer.
 Thus treating the shortest Shakespeare text in the sample (in this case, his contributions to the lightly-punctuated Sir Thomas More, with a scant 32 pauses) as statistically equivalent to his most pause-heavy text (Cymbeline, with 2,735 pauses) emphasizes the former at the expense of the latter.
 Making their pause data equal 1, that is, imposes a statistical constraint on them both, and implies equal confidence in how representative their information is.
 Thus the element of the Oxford chronology that looks to Oras for confirmation, and to a certain extent Jackson's more statistically sophisticated analysis of that chronology (Jackson, 2002), rely on artificially constrained data.
 How, then, to acknowledge the differential weight of the Oras-type data?

 A valuable method for comparing compositional data--including multivariate data--is correspondence analysis (or CA) (Greenacre, 2007).
 At its most basic, correspondence analysis is a computer-intensive, statistical methodology that takes categorical information and looks for associations, and strength of associations, in the relations of rows (where its various objects and assemblages are listed) to columns (where such variables as, for instance, time, location, and income, among others, may be recorded).
 Correspondence analysis first attempts to identify, and then rank, the most statistically significant variation in that data.
-Thus the first correspondence analysis axis will account for the largest amount of variation in the original data, the second axis will account for the next largest portion, and so on.
+Thus the first CA axis will account for the largest amount of variation in the original data, the second axis will account for the next largest portion, and so on.
 By identifying the most crucial of these variables, researchers can visualize and interpret the bulk of the variability in any original data.
 For this reason correspondence analysis as well as a related methodology, principal component analysis (PCA), are known as dimensionality reduction methods, meaning they reduce the complexity of a set of data by boiling it down to a few axes of major importance.

 Adopted widely across the natural- and social sciences, correspondence analysis has been employed for a variety of research purposes.
 Germane to our purposes here is the extensive, and sophisticated, use of correspondence analysis in seriation studies.
 Seriation, or simply "putting things in order," is usually an exercise in relative dating, employed when an absolute dating method may be unavailable.
 In the field of archeology, for example, researchers are often confronted with artifacts that only occasionally have information regarding production or use attached to them.
 When carbon dating or information relating to, say, tree rings or chemical composition is unavailable, archaeologists have refined the statistical bases of correspondence analysis to help them order, and thus date (however approximately) things of uncertain origin.
 By comparing the known composition of pottery remains, for instance, archeologists may place certain assemblages closer together in time based on how similar they are to one another.